=not named in book of Remembrance

 Doris Irene Terry.
 She died, aged 15, on 11 September 1940 at 1 Townwall Passage.
 She was the daughter of F C Terry, of 96 Maid Street, Maidstone, Kent.
 She was buried at St James, Dover.
 24 ER

-Her sister, Lena Amos, also died, but her niece Jean, aged five months, and her mother survived (RH)
+Her sister, Lena Amos, also died, but her niece Jean, aged five months, and her mother survived (RH).
+Mrs Amos and Miss Terry were the granddaughters of Bill and Louisa Annie Terry; Mrs Terry died on 13 September 1941.

 "Always remembered" - Barbara